Your machine determines your power drive system.

 TIP:

-Ask your machine manufacturer to provide the specific torque versus speed curve of the machine.
+Ask your machine manufacturer to provide the machine’s specific torque versus speed curve.

 The motor-drive combination should deliver a torque versus speed that covers the required machine torque over the whole speed range.

-Your variable speed drive-motor-manufacturer or solution provider should deliver this mapped diagram in his quotation.
+Candidates for variable speed drive-motor combinations or solution providers should include this mapped diagram in their quotations.

-Reach out to us for expert assistance for your project team in organizing pre-bid meetings and setting up invitations to bid.
+Don’t hesitate to get in touch with us for expert assistance for your project team in organizing pre-bid meetings, setting up invitations to bid and getting vendor-neutral advice on your power drive system.

-Above relates to steady state operation, but in lots of applications the drive-motor combination must also be able to deliver short transient torques even surpassing the rated motor torque.
-Think about a loaded large conveyor belt in the cement industry where up to 180% of rated torque can be required for starting it up (often referred to as breakaway torque).
-Another example is a rubber mixer with regular important torque surges because of the operation in batch mode.
+Above relates to steady state operation, but in many applications, the drive-motor combination must also deliver short transient torques, even surpassing the rated motor torque.
+Consider a loaded large conveyor belt in the cement industry where up to 180% of rated torque can be required to start it up (often referred to as breakaway torque).
+Another example is a rubber mixer with regular, significant torque surges because of the operation in batch mode.
 New batches can impose up to 250% of rated torque.
-Obviously, proper sizing of motor and drive needs to take this into account.
+Proper sizing of the motor and drive needs to be taken into account.

-In some cases further investigation of the expected dynamic behaviour of the machine can be required (i.e. torsional analysis, resonance speeds, …).
+In some cases, further investigation of the machine’s expected dynamic behaviour (e.g., torsional analysis, resonance speeds) can be required.

 Close collaboration of your project team with your machine manufacturer is preeminent.